-All submitted manuscripts are reviewed initially by one of the editors.
+Once manuscripts are submitted through Editorial Manager®, Editorial office staff receive them and perform a technical pre-check and coordinate the whole editorial process for the manuscript.
 Manuscripts severely out of the journal scope, instructions for authors, and editorial policies are rejected promptly at this stage.
 Other manuscripts are sent to peer-reviewers.
+An Associate editor assigned by Editor-in-chief to the submitted manuscripts sends review invitations.
 Manuscripts are peer-reviewed by two reviewers.
 Reviewers should recuse themselves from the peer-review process if a conflict of interest exists.
 If there is an inconsistent evaluation between two reviewers, a third reviewer is selected.
 Peer reviewer identities are kept confidential, while author identities are made known to reviewers.
-The existence of a manuscript under review should not be disclosed to anyone other than peer reviewers and editorial staff.
-Peer reviewers must maintain confidentiality about the manuscripts.
-Considering the reviewers' comments, Editor-in-chief will make a final decision and notify to the corresponding author.
+The existence of manuscripts under review should not be disclosed to anyone other than peer reviewers and Editorial office staff.
+Peer reviewers must maintain confidentiality about the manuscript.
+After peer review process as below, Editor-in-chief makes a final decision regarding whether or not a manuscript can be published and lets Editorial office staff notify to the corresponding author.

-The result of peer review should be reported to the editor by e-mail.
+The result of peer review should be reported to the Associate editor through Editorial Manager®.
 The report should be formalized as "confidential remarks directed to the editor" and "comments to the author".

-Advice to the editor of recommendation for acceptance, modification, or rejection should be included in the "confidential remarks", but must be separated from the "comments to the author".
+Advice to the Associate editor of recommendation for acceptance, modification, or rejection should be included in the "confidential remarks", but must be separated from the "comments to the author".